 To search who is in jail at Alamosa County Jail you will have to go to their website and use the inmate lookup.

 The Alamosa County Jail Inmate List has information on persons who have been arrested and are in jail, which includes status, bail amount (if applicable), and times the inmate can have visitors.
 You can also find the same information on anyone booked or released in the last 24 hours.
 Jail inmates are listed alphabetically by last name.
 You will be able to locate their arrest information faster if you’ve got their name, birth date, or arrest number.

 If the person you’re searching for is at a different jail you will want to check the other Colorado county jails in our Colorado County Jail Guide: List of all jails in Colorado

 A mugshot, or intake photograph, is a picture that the jail takes when you get processed at jail intake.
-A mugshot is make of one full face and a side-view photo.
+A mugshot is made up of one full face photo and a side-view photo.
 Your name and intake number will be in the photos, and they will be kept on file at the jail.

 Mugshots of people who have been arrested can be searched on the Alamosa County Jail website, or you can go in person to the Alamosa County Jail.
 When you search for mugshots on the website you have to put in their full name, and a booking date, if you have one.

 How To Get Your Mugshot Removed